 - 5.2.1 From appointee: On or before four (4) months prior to the date of expiration of a medical staff appointment or grant of privileges, a representative from the medical staff office notifies the practitioner of the date of expiration and supplies him/her with an application for reappointment for membership and/or privileges.
-At least sixty (60) calendar days prior to this date the practitioner must return the following to the medical staff office: - a.
+At least sixty (60)] calendar days prior to this date the practitioner must return the following to the medical staff office: - a.
 A completed reapplication form, which includes complete information to update his/her file on items listed in his/her original application, any required new, additional, or clarifying information, and any required fees or dues; - b.
 Information concerning continuing training and education internal and external to the hospital during the preceding period; and - c.
-By signing the reapplication form, the appointee agrees to the same terms as identified in Section 3.2 above. - 5.2.2 From internal and/or external sources: The medical staff office collects and verifies information regarding each staff appointee's professional and collegial activities to include those items listed in Section 3.2.8, items a. to y. - 5.2.3 The following information is also collected and verified: - a.
-A summary of clinical activity at this hospital for each appointee due for reappointment; - Performance and conduct in this hospital and other healthcare organizations in which the practitioner has provided substantial clinical care since the last reappointment, including patient care, medical/clinical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systembased practice; - c.
+By signing the reapplication form the appointee agrees to the same terms as identified in Section 3.2 above. - 5.2.2 From internal and/or external sources: The medical staff office collects and verifies information regarding each staff appointee's professional and collegial activities to include those items listed in Section 3.2.8, items a. to y. - 5.2.3 The following information is also collected and verified: - a.
+A summary of clinical activity at this hospital for each appointee due for reappointment;

+- b.
+Performance and conduct in this hospital and other healthcare organizations in which the practitioner has provided any clinical care since the last reappointment, including patient care, medical/clinical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and system-based practice; - c.
 Documentation of any required hours of continuing medical education activity; - d.
-Service on medical staff, clinical service, and hospital committees; - e.
-Timely and accurate completion of medical records;
+Service on medical staff, department, and hospital committees; - e.
+Timely and accurate completion of medical records; - f.

-- f.
 Compliance with all applicable bylaws, policies, rules, regulations, and procedures of the hospital and medical staff; - g.
 Any significant gaps in employment or practice since the previous appointment or reappointment; - h.
 Verification of current licensure; - i.
 National Practitioner Data Bank query; - j.
 When sufficient peer review data is not available to evaluate competency, one or more peer recommendations, as selected by the credentials committee, chosen from practitioner(s) who have observed the applicant's clinical and professional performance and can evaluate the applicant's current medical/clinical knowledge, technical and clinical skills, clinical judgment, interpersonal skills, communication skills, and professionalism as well as the physical, mental and emotional ability to perform requested privileges; and - k.
-Malpractice history for the past two (2) years, which is primary source, verified by the medical staff office with the practitioner's malpractice carrier(s).
+Malpractice history for the past two (2) years, which is primary source, verified by the medical staff office with the practitioner's malpractice carrier(s). - 5.2.4 Failure, without good cause, to provide any requested information, at least forty-five (45) calendar days prior to the expiration of appointment will result in a cessation of processing of the application and automatic expiration of appointment when the appointment period is concluded.
+Once the information is received, the medical staff office verifies this additional information and notifies the staff appointee of any additional information that may be needed to resolve any doubts about performance or material in the credentials files.